ylorenzana/blog/src/pages/2018-07-10-nodejs-api-auth-tutorial-pt-1/index.md

 touch models/user.js models/session.js
 ```

 We'll start off with our `user.js` model by adding the keys for email and password (the keys will be the fields for the collection).
-We are actually going to leave our `session.js` file blank for this part of the tutorial, we will work on that on [part 2](/#).
+We are actually going to leave our `session.js` file blank for this part of the tutorial, we will work on that on [part 2](/nodejs-api-authentication-tutorial-pt-2).

-We **_do not_** want to store our users' passwords in our database in plaintext so we will be salting and hashing them before saving each document.
+We **_DO NOT_** want to store our users' passwords in our database in plaintext so we will be salting and hashing them before saving each document.
 To do this, we will write a function using the [`bcrypt.js`](https://www.npmjs.com/package/bcryptjs) library we installed earlier. `Bcrypt.js`'s API exposes some neat methods for generating a secure salt and hash based on the Blowfish cipher.
 If you want to change the number of rounds (aka cost factor) used to generate the salt, make sure
 you use **_at least 12_**.

 This is what our `user.js` file will look like: